nitrictech/docs/docs/contributions.md

 Nitric is Open-Source, our team encourages you to ask questions, raise requests for new features and let us know about bugs!

+If you would like to know more about our future plans or what we are currently working on, you can look at the Nitric [roadmap](https://github.com/orgs/nitrictech/projects/4).

 ## Ask a question about Nitric

 You can ask questions and launch discussions about Nitric-related topics in the nitric repository on [GitHub](https://github.com/nitrictech/nitric/discussions).